samiksha1910/url-shortener/README.md

-🔗 URL Shortener with Click Analytics — Summary
+🔗 URL Shortener with Click Analytics

 A multi-region, high-performance URL Shortener designed for ultra-fast global redirects (<50ms), 99.99% uptime, and scalable click analytics.
 The system converts long URLs into compact short links while capturing detailed click metrics such as time, device, location, and referrer.